waldbaer/e3dc-cli/README.md

 ## Usage

-All parameters can be passed as command line arguments and/or via a JSON configuration file (default: `config.json`).
+All parameters can be provided either as command-line arguments or through a JSON configuration file (default: `config.json`).
-A mixed-use of cli parameters and the JSON configuration file is possible.
+A combination of both methods is also supported.

-A typical usage would be the definition of all credentials via the JSON configuration file.
-Concrete queries / set operations are then passed as command line arguments.
-But it is also possible to define all credentials via cli parameters, or to define the executed queries / set operations in the JSON configuration file.
+A common approach is to define all credentials in the JSON configuration file, while specifying specific queries or set operations as command-line arguments.
+Alternatively, you can define all credentials via command-line parameters or include the executed queries and set operations directly in the JSON configuration file.

-The results for all executed queries and configuration modifications are returned as JSON output.
-This output can be directly passed to further automation platforms like [Node-RED](https://nodered.org/) for processing for the results.
+The results of all executed queries and configuration modifications are returned as JSON output.
+This output can be displayed directly in the terminal or saved to a JSON file.
+It includes structured JSON hierarchies for each executed query and configuration modification.

+The machine-readable JSON output format is designed for seamless integration with automation platforms, such as [Node-RED](https://nodered.org/), which typically execute the e3dc-cli.py tool.

+### Examples

-### Example 1: Pass Credentials via config.json, use local connection
+#### Example 1: Pass Credentials via config.json, use local connection

 Store all connection and credential parameters in JSON configuration file called `config.json`:
 ```